HVAC Lead Generation: 10 Strategies for 2026

 Reactivation Campaigns: Re-Engage Past Customers

-Most HVAC companies are sitting on a goldmine they never touch: their past customer list.
-If you’ve been in business for more than a few years, you’ve probably got hundreds or even thousands of previous customers in your CRM who haven’t booked in 6, 12, or 18+ months.
-These people already know you, already trust you, and already have HVAC systems that need maintenance.
-They just need a reason and a reminder to come back.
+If you’ve been in business more than a few years, you’ve got hundreds or thousands of previous customers in your CRM.
+Many haven’t booked in 6, 12, or 18+ months.

 Acquiring a new customer costs 5 to 7 times more than retaining an existing one, as Harvard Business Review research has demonstrated.
 Reactivation campaigns let you generate revenue from customers you’ve already paid to acquire.

 The seasonal angles make this especially powerful for HVAC.
-Early spring: “It’s been 12 months since your last AC tune-up — want to get ahead of the summer rush?”
+Early spring: “It’s been 12 months since your last AC tune-up.
+Want to get ahead of the summer rush?”
 Fall: “Your furnace hasn’t been serviced since last winter.
 Let’s make sure it’s ready before the first cold snap.”
 Before the first heat wave or cold front: “We book up fast the first week of triple-digit temps.
 Secure your spot now.”

 The beauty of reactivation campaigns is they target warm leads.
-These aren’t strangers — they’re people who’ve already chosen your company once.
-Your close rate on reactivation is typically 3-5x higher than cold outreach, and the cost per acquired job is a fraction of what you’d pay for a new lead from Google Ads or a lead marketplace.
+These aren’t strangers.
+They’re people who’ve already chosen your company once.
+Your close rate on reactivation is typically 3-5x higher than cold outreach.
+And the cost per acquired job is a fraction of what you’d pay for a new lead from Google Ads or a lead marketplace.

 Referral Systems: Turn Happy Customers Into Lead Sources

 A structured referral program gives customers a reason and a reminder to refer.
 The incentive doesn’t have to be large.
-Many successful HVAC companies offer $50 to $100 off the next service call, a free maintenance tune-up, or a gift card for every referral that books.
-The key is making it easy and reminding customers at the right moment, which is right after you’ve delivered great service and they’re happiest with your company.
+Many successful HVAC companies offer $50 to $100 off the next service call.
+A free maintenance tune-up.
+A gift card for every referral that books.

 How to implement: Create a one-page referral program with a clear incentive.
 Print referral cards for your techs to hand out.
 Set up a post-service text or email that reminds customers about the program with a trackable link.
 Track referral sources in your CRM so you know what’s working.